 Chair Massage (On-site massage)

 The client is seated in a special chair with their face resting in a cradle, looking down toward the floor, with supports for their arms.
-The back and neck are completely relaxed while the therapist relieves muscle tension using Swedish massage moves like kneading, compression and tapotement, which don’t require oils or lotions.
+The back and neck are completely relaxed while the therapist relieves muscle tension using movements which don’t require oils or lotions.

 Deep Tissue Massage

 Deep tissue massage uses slow, deep strokes and friction to release tension in the muscle and connective tissue or fascia.
-The muscles must be relaxed in order to effectively perform deep tissue massage; otherwise the tight muscles will prevent the practitioner from reaching the deeper musculature.
 Deep finger, hand or elbow pressure is often used to stretch, compress and release contracted connective tissue and muscles.
 This technique can help with chronic muscle pain, injury rehabilitation and inflammation related pain.

 Trigger Point Therapy

-Trigger points are hypersensitive spots in the fascia that refer pain to another region of the body.
-These spots are associated with palpable nodules in taut bands of muscle fibers.
+Trigger points are hypersensitive spots in the fascia, or connective tissue, that refer pain to another region of the body.
 These areas of hypersensitivity can be released using ischemic compression and myofascial release techniques.
 Releasing trigger points can induce new blood flow to the affected area and reduce or relieve referral pain.

 Trigger point therapy is used in conjunction with other massage techniques using moderate to firm pressure.

 Spontaneous Muscle Release Technique (SMRT)